JohnWheeler2003/ProjectGreyMatter/explanations.md

 Pooling reduces the spatial size of the image representation.
 Think of it like compressing the image while keeping the most important features

 Most common type is Max Pooling:
 - It takes small regions (like 2x2) and keeps only the maximum value
 - This reduces the computation and helps the model generalize (less sensitive to position)

 Why do we use it?
 - Pooling makes the model more robust.
 It doesn't seem to matter if a tumor is slightly off-center or rotated since the network will still recognize it now

-## Quiz:
-**Questions**
-Convolution:
-What does a convolutional layer actually do when it processes an image, and why is it useful in detecting patterns like edges or shapes?

-Filters (Kernels):
-If we increase the number of filters in a convolutional layer (for example, from 16 to 32), what effect does that have on what the model learns and its computational cost?

-Activation (ReLU):
-Why do we use a non-linear activation function like ReLU after each convolutional layer?
-What would happen if we didn’t use it?

-Pooling:
-What is the main purpose of max pooling, and how does it help the model generalize better?

-Order of operations:
-In a typical CNN block, why do we apply convolution → ReLU → pooling in that order, instead of pooling first or skipping ReLU?

-**Answers**
-1. A convolutional layer takes a small matrix and multiplies its values with the underlying pixel values and then sums them up to become one pixel in the output feature map.
-This is used to detect edges, textures, and various shapes since it extracts features.
-2. It increases the computational cost and makes the model generalize the image features more
-3. We use a non-linear activation function in order to learn complex patterns in the data.
-If we did not use it, we would be unable to capture complex patterns in data
-4. Max pooling takes the maximum feature value in a small matrix and compresses the image so it is smaller and easier to process, yet keeps all the important features.
-5. We have to extract the features first like the shapes, textures, and patterns in order to be able to learn more complex patterns.
-We need the feature map in order to do the pooling layer.
-If we skipped ReLU we would be unable to learn more complex patterns

-**Feedback**
-Convolutional layer:
-Perfect — it slides a small filter over the image to extract spatial features like edges, curves, and textures.
-Each filter learns a different kind of feature automatically during training.

-Filters:
-Exactly — more filters = the model can learn more diverse features (like vertical lines, circular regions, tumor textures, etc.), but at the cost of more computation and memory.

-ReLU:
-Right on.
-Without non-linearity, the CNN would just act like a linear filter — no matter how deep you stack layers, it would only learn simple transformations.
-ReLU lets it model complex shapes and tumor structures.

-Pooling:
-Perfect explanation.
-Max pooling reduces the resolution of the feature map but keeps the strongest (most relevant) signals, which helps generalization and reduces overfitting.

-Order (Conv → ReLU → Pool):
-Exactly.
-We must extract features (Conv), then apply non-linearity (ReLU) to make sense of them, and then pool to reduce spatial size.
-Pooling before convolution would remove detail before the network had a chance to learn from it.

 # Implementation of CNN Model